craigbarratt/home-assistant-pyscript/home-assistant.io/source/_integrations/pyscript.markdown

 of week, days of month and months).
 An event trigger specifies the event type, and an optional Python trigger test based on the event data that runs the Python function if true.

 Pyscript implements a Python interpreter using the ast parser output, in a fully async manner.
 That allows several of the "magic" features to be implemented in a seamless Pythonesque manner, such as binding of variables to states, and functions to services.
 Pyscript supports imports, although the valid import list is restricted for security reasons.
-Pyscript does not (yet) support some language features like declaring new objects, try/except, eval, and some syntax like "with".
+Pyscript does not (yet) support some language features like declaring new objects, try/except, eval, generators, and some syntax like "with" and "yield".
 Pyscript provides a handful of additional built-in functions that connect to Hass features, like logging, accessing state variables as strings (if you need to compute their names dynamically), sleeping, and waiting for triggers.

 Pyscript provides functionality that complements the existing automations, templates, and triggers.
 It presents a simplified and more integrated binding for Python scripting than [Python Scripts](/integrations/python_script/), which provides direct access to Hass internals.

 ## Writing your first script